User Manual

 2.2.
 Set Up Operation

-After adding the Operation Prepare Print Item for Shape Nesting, the desired parameters within the Production Configuration must be defined.
+After adding the Operation Prepare Print Item for Shape Nesting, the desired parameters within the Production Configuration have to be defined.

 The Operation offers one configuration option, allowing you to select the desired Spot Color [1] (e.g., "Dieline") along which the Shape Nesting should be created.